Is Dementia Hereditary?

 Is dementia passed on through our DNA?

-Medical research seems to suggest that it is very unlikely that if a family member such as a parent or grandparent has developed dementia, that their children will also develop the disease at some stage in their life because of the genes that they have passed on.
+Medical research seems to suggest that it is very unlikely that dementia can be passed on through our DNA.
+But in rare cases, some diseases that lead to dementia can be passed on through our DNA.
+But it is still extremly rare that if a family member such as a parent or grandparent has developed one of the many different kinds of dementia, that their children will inherit the disease at some stage in their life.

-This is not to say that somebody with Alzheimer’s is not able to pass on the disease from parent to child, in some rare cases (less than 1 in 1000 cases of Alzheimer’s) the disease can be inherited but this is rare.
+This is not to say that somebody with Alzheimer’s cannot have not passed on the disease from parent to child.
+It is possible they could have.
+In some rare cases of Alzheimer’s, (less than 1 in 1000 cases) the disease can be inherited from a parent.
+But this is very rare.

 There is a group of four genes a person can carry that can lead to a greater risk of Alzheimer’s.
 With 3 of the four genes (APP, PSEN-1 and PSEN-2) being responsible for early onset dementia in people in their 30’s, 40’s and 50’s with the other gene being responsible for Alzheimer’s in older people, usually over 65 years of age.